Active Contrastive Learning of Audio-Visual Video Representations: Background

-where $\theta_q$ and $\theta_k$ are parameters associated with the query and key encoders, respectively, and $\tau$ is a temperature term that controls the shape of the probability distribution computed by the softmax function.
-Assuming there is a single positive key $k^+$ in the dictionary, the above objective can be seen as a $(K+1)$-way softmax classifier that aims to classify $q$ as $k^+$.
+where $\theta_q$ and $\theta_k$ are parameters of the query and key encoders, respectively, and $\tau$ is a temperature term that controls the shape of the probability distribution computed by the softmax function.

-\textbf{Momentum Contrast (MoCo).} The standard approach to contrastive learning builds a dictionary dynamically per mini-batch \citep{oord2018representation,henaff2019data}; the $(K+1)$ samples correspond to a mini-batch of one positive and $K$ negative samples, which are often randomly chosen from the dataset.
-This is convenient as we can update the entire model parameters by the standard back-propagation; Fig.~\ref{fig:pipeline}(a) illustrates this standard approach.
-However, this approach couples the dictionary size to the mini-batch size, which is capped by the GPU/TPU capacity.

-MoCo~\citep{he2020momentum} decouples the dictionary size with the mini-batch size by implementing a queue-based dictionary, i.e., current mini-batch samples are enqueued while the oldest are dequeued.
+\textbf{Momentum Contrast (MoCo)} decouples the dictionary size from the mini-batch size by implementing a queue-based dictionary, i.e., current mini-batch samples are enqueued while the oldest are dequeued~\citep{he2020momentum}.
 It then applies momentum updates to parameters of a key encoder $\theta_k$ with respect to parameters of a query encoder, $\theta_k \leftarrow m\theta_k + (1-m)\theta_q$, where $m \in [0, 1)$ is a momentum coefficient.
 Only the parameters $\theta_q$ are updated by back-propagation, while the parameters $\theta_k$ are defined as a moving average of $\theta_q$ with exponential smoothing.
-These two modifications allow MoCo to build a large and slowly-changing (and thus consistent) dictionary, which lead to substantial improvements on various image recognition tasks including classification, detection, and segmentation \citep{he2020momentum}.
+These two modifications allow MoCo to build a large and slowly-changing (and thus consistent) dictionary.